mirte-robot/mirte-documentation/doc/programming_mcu.rst

    When reprogramming the MCU (and thus removing telemetrix from the MCU) all other features of Mirte will not work anymore.
 You will only be able to control the robot through the MCU code.
-You can of course always get back to the original situation by :ref:`perparing the microcontroller<Prepare microcontroller>` again.
+You can of course always get back to the original situation by :ref:`preparing the microcontroller<Prepare microcontroller>` again.

 .. note::

    Uploading to the MCU might fail.
-Especially the STM32 is quite picky on the code that wil be uploaded to the MCU (for example 'PC_13' instead of 'PC13').
+Especially the STM32 is quite picky on the code that will be uploaded to the MCU (for example 'PC_13' instead of 'PC13').
 This means that the DFU upload over USB might not work.
 When this fails, you cal also try to press the physical reset button on the MCU at the moment the upload should start.